Hanson-Sun/music-esolang/README.md

 Speaking of literals, Polyphony operates on a base 12 number system.
 Each semitone represents a digit, with C being 0 and B being 11.
 By the way, the octave doesn't matter so both C#4 and C#5 represent 1.

 As opposed to being identified by the specific notes in a chord, chords are identified by the intervals between its notes.
-(More specifically, the amount of semitones between any 2 consective notes of a chord) For example, all octaves can be used to represent the end of a statement (equivalent to semi-colon in C++).
-From now on, we will represent a chord by its intervals. ex: an octave is written as (8) and the chord CC#E is written as (2,4)
+(More specifically, the amount of semitones between any 2 consective notes of a chord as opposed to intervals based on scales) For example, all octaves can be used to represent a comment.
+From now on, we will represent a chord by its intervals. ex: an octave is written as (13) and the chord CC#E is written as (2,4)

 Some definitions listed below:

 - (5): indicates the start of a function.
-Goes before the function identifier
+Goes before the function identifier <def>
-- (5,4): wrappers to indicate the start/end of a function body
+- (5,4): indicates the end of a function
-- (8): end of statement
-- (3): comment wrappers
+- (13): comment wrappers <#>
+- (8, 2): +
+- (8, 3): -
+- (8, 4): *
+- (8, 5): /
+- (8, 6): %
+- (7, 2): =
+- (7, 3): <
--
+- (7, 3): >

 ### Language Specification
 It will be a minimal stack based language (similar to Forth and uiua)